Diamante-Smith/Active-Directory/README.md

 - link <https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1/>

-- Open up, copy, and paste the script that is provided to you

 <br>

 <img width="42" alt="Screenshot 2025-01-19 at 6 13 44 PM" src="https://github.com/user-attachments/assets/6df065cc-b3bb-458b-9781-1aab73418dbf" />

 - At the top of Powershell click on New Script

+- Open up the link, copy, and paste the script that is provided to you

 - Save it, for me I named it create-users